Job-related stress is a funny, complicated thing.

 But daydreaming doesn’t signal you are “less than” others.
 It indicates your brain is operating at a high level.
 The smart folks at Georgia Tech determined that a wandering mind often needs to wander because those brains are so efficient, they have too much brain capacity to stay on one thing.

 They looked at the brain at rest and compared those results with tests that measured intellectual and creative ability.
 Then they asked how much daydreaming each person did during the day.
-More daydreaming equaled better mental capacity and creativity.
+More daydreaming equalled better mental capacity and creativity.

 That free-form thinking known as daydreaming is your brain sorting through innovative ideas and making connections it usually wouldn’t make locked onto something in a given moment.